 Can I get a Title Loan for an older Car or Truck?

 Assuming the vehicle has enough fair market value to lend, yes.
 Typically, to have enough equity to support a title loan, vehicles should be 10 years old or less with less than 100,000 miles.
 However if the vehicle’s fair market value is more than $5,000 we can work with you.
-If you a classic car or truck that has value, we will be happy to provide you with a title loan.

 Why is the fair market value of my vehicle different than the retail value?

 The retail value of a vehicle is what a dealer charges.
 This includes a number of costs in addition to the fair market value.
 The dealer has rent to pay, utility bills, employee salaries and commissions, vehicle repairs and reconditioning, and other costs.
 This is the main reason these values differ.
 Depending on the vehicle, the difference can be significant.
 We use the fair market value of the vehicle to determine how much we can lend, not the retail value of the vehicle.

 Are Title Loans bad?

 There is no simple answer to this question.
 Title loans are great for some borrowers and not so great for others.
 There are many factors that determine whether or not a title loan is the right decision for the borrower.
 The simple answer to “are title loans bad” is sometimes.
 Unfortunately, not all title loans work out great for every borrower.
 This is why it is critical to find the best lender, and analyze your specific situation.

 We require proof of income for one reason; we do not make loans that cannot be repaid.
 It is our policy to act in the best interest of our customers, and make sure they can afford the loan.
 Note that the ability to repay the loan can come from any source.
 You can get a car title loan without a job or verifying income.